RandomInternetPreson/Lucid_Vision/README.md

 Start out by interacting with the vision models without involvement of a seperate LLM model by pressing the `Ask Vision Model` button
 ![image](https://github.com/RandomInternetPreson/Lucid_Vision/assets/6488699/4530e13f-30a1-43d9-8383-c05e31ddb5d7)

+**Note paligemma requries a little diffent type prompting sometimes, read the blog on how to inference with it: https://huggingface.co/blog/paligemma**

+Do this with every model you intend on using, upload a picture, and ask a question